X-Lab-CN/introduce/_pages/service.md

 ### Member of the Technical Procedures Committee

+- The International Conference on Information Communication and Signal Processing (ICICSP), 2026.
 - The International Conference on Parallel and Distributed Systems (ICPADS), 2023.
 - The International Conference on Ubiquitous Intelligence and Computing (UIC), 2022.
 - The International Conference on Data Mining Workshop on Multi-view Representation Learning (ICDMW-MRL), 2022.